Top 10 best free and paid sentiment analysis tools

 Best for: audience analysis, market research, reputation management, competitor analysis.

 Awario is a web-based social listening tool, with sentiment analysis being only a part of its vast capabilities.
-The data Awario analyzes comes from social media, forums, blogs, and websites, and you get access to sentiment analysis as soon as you log into the tool.
+The data Awario analyzes comes from social media platforms (including tweets, posts, Reddit threads, etc.), forums, blogs, and websites, and you get access to sentiment analysis as soon as you log into the tool.
+It can estimate sentiment of the mentions in real time.

 You set Awario to gather online data by putting in the keywords you want to monitor.
 They can relate to your brand, your product, competitors, industry, or any other phenomena you want to research online.

-On the screenshot above you can see Awario's sentiment analysis of the two major American parties.
+In the screenshot above you can see Awario's sentiment analysis of the two major American parties.
+The tool analyzes the percent of negative sentiment, neutral, and positive sentiment.

-Awario does all sorts of real-time data analytics: it displays the volume and reach of mentions for your keywords, the words commonly used along with them, and breakdowns of the volume of keywords by language, source, location, and more.
+Awario does all sorts of real-time social listening and data analytics: it displays the volume and reach of mentions for your keywords, the words commonly used along with them, and breakdowns of the volume of keywords by language, source, location, and more.
 You can also compare this data, including sentiment, for several groups of keywords.
-For example, you can find out how many positive mentions you get online and benchmark the number against your competitors.
+For example, you can find out how much negative sentiment you get online and benchmark the number against your competitors.

 All this information is depicted through comprehensive drafts and can be exported and easily shared with your coworkers.

-Awario offers a free trial.
-There are three main plans: Starter is $29, Pro is $89 and Enterprise is $299 a month.
+There are three main plans for users: Starter is $29, Pro is $89 and Enterprise is $299 a month.
 The prices for yearly plans start at $290.
 You can also choose a Custom plan should you need more powerful analytics.

 Best for: brand and campaign monitoring, competitor analysis, reputation management.

-Talkwalker is another tool that analyzes social media data.
-It uses its AI to analyze the tone of online mentions collected from major social media networks as well as blogs and forums.
-It can even detect basic forms of sarcasm.
+Talkwalker is another sentiment analysis tool that analyzes social media data.
+It uses its AI to check and analyze the tone of individual online mentions collected from major social media networks as well as blogs and forums.
+It can even automatically detect basic forms of sarcasm.

 The tool allows you to track customer trends and see which features of your product your customers are drawn to, and which features turn them away.
 Similarly to Awario, it offers some competitor intelligence capabilities along with other important online data metrics such as engagement and demographics.